 Africa is the cradle of humankind.
-If it were not for the protective matrix of the Malmani (Transvaal) dolomites and the canopies of caves, the Australopithecus (Southern ape) fossils would have remained the missing link.
+If it was not for the protective matrix of the Malmani (Transvaal) dolomites and the canopies of caves, the Australopithecus (Southern ape) fossils would have remained the missing link.

 Sub-Saharan Africa is rather poor when it comes to carbonate rocks conducive for the formation of cave systems.
 It is nevertheless riddled with thousands of shallow caves or rock overhangs.
 The emphasis is however focused more on the contents of caves (archaeology and palaeontology) rather than the cave itself.
 The exception is Cango, a true limestone cave system and the biggest show cave operation in Africa.

-'Cango' meaning 'place of water between hills', is an ancient Khoi/san word.
+"Cango" meaning "place of water between hills", is an ancient Khoi/san word.
 Cango Caves is situated in the Southern Cape Intermontane basin, called the Little Karoo.
-'Karoo' means dry, which it is, with an annual rainfall of 340mm p.a.
-The refill of underground water from the ring of surrounding mountain (the Swartberg, Kamanassie, Outeniqua and Red Mountain) retains the region as a 'green' desert.
-The Swartberg Mountain, the range to the north, was recently declared an international Heritage site.
+"Karoo" means dry, which it is, with an annual rainfall of 340mm p.a.
+The refill of underground water from the ring of surrounding mountain (the Swartberg, Kamanassie, Outeniqua and Red Mountain)

+retains the region as a "green" desert.
+The Swartberg Mountain, the range to the north, was recently declared an international Heritage site

-The depositional history of the Kango formation lime stones date back to Pre-Cambrian times (100 million years go) when stromatolite deposits along a shallow shoreline formed the lowest member of the Cape Supergroup stratigraphy, known as the Kango member.
+The depositional history of the Kango formation limestones date back to Pre-Cambrian times (100 million years go) when stromatolite deposits along a shallow shoreline formed the lowest member of the Cape Supergroup stratigraphy, known as the Kango member.

-The presence of a well developed fault line that runs parallel to the Swartberg Mountain range caused the orogenetic pressure from the drifting Falkland Plate to squeeze the limestone lense from the lower strata to the surface in a north/south tilted orientation.
+The presence of a well developed fault line that runs parallel to the Swartberg Mountain range caused the orogenetic pressure from the drifting Falkland plate to squeeze the limestone lense from the lower strata to the surface in a north/south tilted orientation.
 Numerous hot springs accompany the fault line and it is one of the reasons the effects of the 1969 great quake were felt in Oudtshoorn.
-I also note older deposits in relation to, e.g. the Witwatersrand gold deposits and the Vredefort Dome site and the existence of the 3500 million year old Greenstone occurring in Africa and Australia.

 The limestone member lay submerged in the water table 15 million years ago, due to a period of exceptionally high rainfall.
-This resulted in a phreatic, low energy system of 7.2 km of which the first 1.2 km is designated tourist cave.
+This resulted in a phreatic, low energy system of 7.2km of which the first 1.2km is designated tourist cave.
 Cango II was discovered in 1972 and remains pristine.
 It has been visited by the late Mr. Roy Skinner, the first non-South African and by Kent Henderson of ACKMA in 2008.